lmyslinski/dumbcron/README.md

 ## Why

 I needed to run some http requests periodically via docker-compose.
 All existing solutions weren't a good fit so I build this instead.

+> Running cron jobs in docker is an antipattern, you should use systemd

+Yes it is and I don't care - systemd takes effort and is not easily portable.
+This service literally uses less than 3mb of memory, I don't need this to be ran with pinpoint timestamp accuracy.
+As long as it runs sort of on schedule it's good enough.